pjuren/pyokit/sphinx/source/datastrct.rst

 Sequences in Pyokit are represented using the Sequence class, which wraps a name and the actual sequence data, and provides a lot of the basic functionality for manipulating sequences.
-Specializations exist for particular sequence format.
+Specializations exist for particular sequence formats.
 At present, fasta and fastq are supported.
 The Sequence, FastaSequence and FastqSequence classes are described below.
 For more information about manipulating sequence data, see :ref:`sequencesSection`